ASTC25 Astrophysics of Planetary Systems (2025, in-person)

 The format and the way of submission of solutions is electronic: take readable snapshots or scans of *neatly* hand-written, numbered pages, indicating your student number.
 Convert to one .pdf document.
 (If you hate handwriting, you can typeset your solutions and upload them as .pdf or .doc but then you will have to spend extra time doing the sketches/diagrams which you'd otherwise quickly do by hand.)
 You submit your term work to Quercus/Assignments before the deadline posted in the syllabus.
 Your TA will be an authority on this process.
 Your solutions may be checked for possible plagiarism (i.e., overlap with fellow student's work or with internet pages; if you quote online resources, clearly reference the source).

 Please remember to number the pages and sign all of them with your name and last 3 digits of student number, say, "...123".
 Write legibly; very messy homeworks cannot be graded.
 Please give enough details IN WORDS of the solution procedure.
 It's as important as the correct final answer.
-And don't forget to follow the guidelines on what a decent solution must contain (below) soch as physical units checks.
+And don't forget to follow the guidelines on what a decent solution must contain (below) such as checking physical units.

 A fully solved problem may require all of the following steps: